 If this whets your appetite, then the Northern Ireland Prison Service (NIPS) wants to hear from you.
-We are currently recruiting permanent Prisoner Custody Officers (PCOs) to work at our Court Custody Service throughout Northern Ireland.
+They are currently recruiting permanent Night Custody Officers (NCOs) to work at all three of their prisons:

-This is a unique opportunity to play your part in making Northern Ireland a safer place; not only by keeping the people in our care safe and secure as they are taken to and from courts across Northern Ireland but will include various roles in support of the Prison Establishments.
+This is a unique opportunity to play your part in making Northern Ireland a safer place; by supporting the people in their care and keeping them safe and secure throughout the night.

-Successful candidates will undergo extensive training and will receive support and guidance as they begin working with people in our care.
-Candidates will have the opportunity to develop new skills and to progress through our management structure in a career that will be varied, demanding and satisfying.
+Successful candidates will undergo extensive training and will receive support and guidance as they begin working with prisoners and will have the opportunity to develop new skills.

-The role of a Prisoner Custody Officer is a challenging one, and will require motivation, courage, respect, resilience and compassion.
+The role of a Night Custody Officer is a challenging one, and will require motivation, courage, respect, resilience and compassion.
 If this sounds like you then we’d like to hear from you.